This guide uses the following endpoints

 1. Check destination FI’s FedNow Receiving capability

-, you can either inform the end user that the FedNow payment cannot be completed because the destination FI doesn’t accept FedNow payments, or reroute the payment through a fallback payment rail, such as ACH.
+Since FedNow is a relatively new payment rail, not all financial institutions (FIs) are set up to receive payments.
+To verify if a destination FI will accept FedNow payments, make aGET /fednow/routing_number/ request with the destination FI’s routing number.
+If both the online and receive fields return true, proceed to the next step.
+If either field returns false, you can either inform the end user that the FedNow payment cannot be completed because the destination FI doesn’t accept FedNow payments, or reroute the payment through a fallback payment rail, such as ACH.

 2. Get the Account ID

-Obtain the account ID for sending a FedNow payment by making aGET /account
+Obtain the account ID for sending a FedNow payment by making aGET /account request, which returns a list of all accounts.

-of the account you wish to send funds from.
+id of the account you wish to send funds from.
 Verify that the account is neither locked nor closed before proceeding.

 3. Create the FedNow payment

-vs external_status
+status vs external_status clarification

 Insufficient funds on account behavior